Anne Minter: Olympics and Grand Slam tournaments

 Anne Minter played at the 1988 Seoul Olympics, reaching the second round of the tennis competition.

 Her Grand Slam debut came in 1981.
 Her best performance was at the 1988 Australian Open when she reached the quarterfinals.

 Personal life

-Minter married her former tennis coach Graeme Harris.
-They got married in a church in Box Hill, Australia.
+Minter married her former tennis coach, Graeme Harris.
+They were married in a church in Box Hill, Australia.
 Together, they have three children.
 The eldest, Caterina Harris was born in 1992, followed by Andrew Harris in 1994, and lastly Samantha Harris in 1995.
-Caterina Harris is a former state triathlete and currently is studying an Arts/Law degree at Deakin University.
-Andrew Harris and Samantha Harris both pursued tennis.
-Andrew earned tennis scholarship at the University of Oklahoma, and Samantha earned a tennis scholarship at Duke University.
-Andrew has had a successful tennis career thus far, winning both the Wimbledon Junior Doubles titles and French Open Junior Doubles titles with his partner Nick Kyrgios.
-He was a former top 10 junior in the world.

-Following her tennis career, Minter pursued tennis coaching;
+Following her tennis career, Minter pursued tennis coaching.